QuanEstimation.jl: An open-source Julia framework for quantum parameter estimation: Scheme setup

 \subsection{Modules for specific systems}

-Many quantum systems have present significant advantages in various scenarios of quantum parameter estimation, such as the Nitrogen-vacancy centers~\cite{Degen2017}, cold atoms~\cite{Huang2014,Pezze2018}, trapped ions~\cite{Marciniak2022}, and quantum circuits~\cite{Su2017,Marciniak2022,Kaubruegger2023}.
+Many quantum systems have present significant advantages in various scenarios of quantum parameter estimation, such as the Nitrogen-vacancy centers~\cite{Degen2017}, cold atoms~\cite{Huang2014,Pezze2018}, trapped ions~\cite{Marciniak2022}, optomechanical systems~\cite{Zhu2023,Wu2023}, and quantum circuits~\cite{,Marciniak2022,Su2017,Kaubruegger2023}.
 For these specific quantum systems, the Hamiltonian structures and the parameters to be estimated are usually fixed.
 Hence, for the researchers focusing on a specific quantum system, especially those not experienced in Julia or even coding, a module that integrates the Hamiltonian and other information of this system would make QuanEstimation.jl more user-friendly.
 In the meantime, a module for a specific physical system would also make it easier to adjust the codes according to the features of this system and implement the algorithms that are particularly efficient for the scheme design in this system.
 The computing efficiency of the scheme design would then be improved.

 All specific system modules will be structurally written as independent packages for the convenience of development and maintenance.
 However, they can be directly called when \code{using QuanEstimation} is applied.
 Currently, most modules are still under construction and will be available in both the hybrid-language package and Julia package in a short time.
 In this paper we take the Nitrogen-vacancy center magnetometer as an example of the modules and demonstrate its usage.
+Some other packages like qsensoropt~\cite{Belliardo2024, Belliardo2024a} can also be used to design magnetometer with Nitrogen-vacancy center.
 The Hamiltonian of the Nitrogen-vacancy center is~\cite{Barry2020,Felton2009,Schwartz2018,Rembold2020}

-where $S_i=s_i\otimes\openone$ and $I_i=\openone\otimes\sigma_i$ ($i=1,2,3$) are the electron and nuclear ($^{15}\mathrm{N}$) operators. $s_1$, $s_2$ and $s_3$ are spin-1 operators with the expressions
+where $S_i=s_i\otimes\mathbb{I}$ and $I_i=\mathbb{I}\otimes\sigma_i$ ($i=1,2,3$) are the electron and nuclear ($^{15}\mathrm{N}$) operators. $s_1$, $s_2$ and $s_3$ are spin-1 operators with the expressions